 The surname Hyrdishorn was first found in Derbyshire, where the source "Testa de Nevill, sive Liber Feodorum, temp.
 Henry III-Edward I." listed: Henry de Hertishorn; and Richard de Hertishorn (Henry III-Edward.
 I.) (

 Early History of the Hyrdishorn family

-Another 101 words (7 lines of text) covering the years 108 and 1086 are included under the topic Early Hyrdishorn History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hyrdishorn research.
+Another 51 words (4 lines of text) covering the years 108 and 1086 are included under the topic Early Hyrdishorn History in all our PDF Extended History products and printed products wherever possible.

 Hyrdishorn Spelling Variations